Development Timeline

 Q. Why/when did Tavistock Development Company purchase Pier Sixty-Six?

 Tavistock purchased Pier Sixty-Six in December 2016 and subsequently purchased the neighboring property, formerly known as the Sails Hotel Marina & Shops site in July 2017.
 Our portfolio of real estate projects each share a common thread: they are unique and iconic to the destination.
-We saw Pier Sixty-Six as exactly this type of opportunity in Fort Lauderdale and are excited for the future reimagination of the property.
+We saw Pier Sixty-Six as exactly this type of opportunity in Fort Lauderdale and are excited to continue to reimagine the property.

 Q. What is Tavistock’s plan for the redevelopment of Pier Sixty-Six?